openhab/org.openhab.binding.zwave/doc/leviton/dz6hd_0_0.md

 ### Group 1: Group 1

 Z-Wave Plus Lifeline
-A NOTIFICATION frame is sent to the nodes in this association group when a Lifeline event occurs.
+<p&gtA NOTIFICATION frame is sent to the nodes in this association group when a Lifeline event occurs.</p&gt

 Association group 1 supports 5 nodes.